OlegKunitsyn/cobolget/README.md

 Make sure, that in your `Manifest`
 - all `dependencies` are valid COBOLget packages;
 - all `dependencies-debug` are valid COBOLget packages;
-- all `modules` are COBOL modules (programs and functions) in desired dialect, without termination statments e.g. `STOP RUN`.
+- all `modules` are COBOL modules (programs and functions) in desired dialect, without termination statements e.g. `STOP RUN`.

 Commit and push `modules.json` to your repository.
 After release, you can import the package into the Registry by a link:
 <details>